 New York Jets vs. Buffalo Bills

 Every now and then the stars align and the Jets manage to come out with a win.
 That won’t happen this Sunday.
 The Bills are by no means the 1972 Dolphins.
 Buffalo shipped off lead wide receiver Sammy Watkins and prized cornerback Ronald Darby this summer, but that’s nothing when you compare their offseason to the absolute fire sale New York had.
 Brandon Marshall?
 Gone.
 Eric Decker?
 So gone.
 Sheldon Richardson?
 He’s never coming back.
-The Jets have less weapons than the Canadian army, and 38-year old Josh McCown doesn’t exactly instill confidence at the quarterback spot.
+The Jets have less weapons than the Canadian army, and 38-year-old quarterback Josh McCown doesn’t exactly instill confidence under center.
 Both teams are in store for a forgettable season, and the only people that’ll watch this game are those that own LeSean McCoy in fantasy football (myself included).
 But hey, at least the Bills will start their forgettable season off with a win.

 Prediction: Buffalo 24, New York 13